yuzvak/telegram-currency-exchange-bot/README.md

 # How to start?
+1. write npm i
-to start set bot token in setting.json and write node start
+2. set bot token in setting.json
+3. write node.start